 Which Natural Disasters Are Not Covered By Commercial Property Insurance?

-Although commercial property insurance is an essential and comprehensive policy, there are three major types of natural disasters that it may not cover: floods, hurricanes and earthquakes.
+Although Hawaii commercial property insurance is an essential and comprehensive policy, there are three major types of natural disasters that it may not cover: floods, hurricanes and earthquakes.
 Therefore, vulnerable businesses should consider taking out separate policies to ensure maximum coverage.